 The Cereal Quality Survey is an annual survey looking at the key parameters of wheat and barley quality for the most recent harvest.

-- The second batch of Cereal Quality Survey results for harvest 2020 are now available.
+- The third and final set of Cereal Quality Survey results for harvest 2020 are now available.
 For the full tables of results use the download link located at the side of this page.
-For an explanation of the results and for the wheat quality diagrams, expand the sections below.
+For an explanation of the results and for the wheat quality diagrams, make sure to expand the sections below.

-At 79.3 kg/hl, the average specific weight is lower than the 79.6 kg/hl obtained for the results in September, but is the highest result now seen since 1990.
-Group 1 samples have recorded high specific weights at an average of 79.9 kg/hl compared to 78.0 kg/hl for the second release last year.
+Specific weights have declined from the previous report in October, now averaging 78.6 kg/hl across all grades, this is still the highest seen since 2015/16.
+Group 1 samples have recorded high specific weights at an average of 79.4 kg/hl compared to 77.8 kg/hl for the final release last season.

-Screenings results for both winter and spring barley remain improved year-on-year.
-However, the proportion of spring barley retained by a 2.5mm sieve is down to 95.8% versus 96.7% in September.
-Results are up against the second report last year at 93.9%.
-Against final results, this year is currently the highest since 2014.
+Screenings results for both spring and winter barley continue to be better than last season.
+However, the proportion of GB barley retained by a 2.5mm sieve is down marginally, to 95.4%, versus 95.6% in October’s release.
+Results are improved compared to the three-year average of 93.7%.
+Against final results, this season’s screening levels show the highest proportion retained by a 2.5mm sieve since 2014.